The HIS System Design Goals

 Is the HIS System supported by the secular community such AES, NSCA or other professional organizations?
 Not yet.

+All that I can attest to, is to the 500 plus churches that I have tested, the 300 plus churches that passed the HIS System Test is- for now - a bench mark that all other sound system should be able to meet or be designed to.
 Until a standard written by the church community itself is published, it seem that this standard is a good place to start.
-There is still room for improvement but unless others contribute to it, it will continute to be a one man effort.
-If anything, a church based organization should be establishing a church sound system performance standard and if it is not done soon there is another problem that is just around the corner.
-Soon the US government will be making the ADA (The Disability Act) so wide in it's scope that they may make their standard the standard used to force churches to adopt government regulated sound systems and acoustical standards.
-(Currently the US government claims that churches are exempt of the ADA laws under the separation of the church and state laws.
-However, many local and state governments enforce ADA laws in manners that it created undo financial hardship when they have no legal rights to do so.)
-Such regulations could be adopted in other countries too.
+Afterall, groups like NSCA have been dicsussing sound system standard that would include churches for over 30 years.
+Soon the US government will be making the ADA (The Disability Act) so wide in it's scope that they may make it force churches to adopt government regulated sound systems and acoustical standands.(Currently the US government claims that churches are exempt of the ADA laws under the separation of the church and state laws.)
+Such reguations could be adpoted in other countries too.
 The sooner the church community writes their own Church Sound Standards, the less the government will be imposed their regulations.
-And Yes, the HIS System Standard is ADA friendly.
+And Yes, the HIS System a ADA friendly.

 If your church sound system performs as good or better than these standards, please let us know about it.
-If you have any comments or suggestions about the Standard, Send us an email his_standards@jdbsound.com
+If you have any comments or suggestions about the Standard, Send us an email to jdb@jdbsound.com

 Setting a Standard